All Episodes

 Hey, Mark, nice talking to you.

-Uh just listening.
+I just listening.

-Not rely on the government.
+We cannot rely on the government.

 This is why our children are growing the way they are.

-They have no responsibility nowadays.
+They have no responsibility now.

-That's that's a that's uh that's a great that's a great point, Brian.
+That's a great point, Brian.

-And uh you're you're right.
+And you're right.

-She had a cat scan, she had X-rays, she had blood work done.
+She had a CAT scan, she had x-rays, she had blood work done.

-Uh yeah, that's a lot of money.
+Yeah, that's a lot of money.

 But compared to what?